quadrama/gerdracor-coref/README.md

 ### XMI

 As the XMI files can become quite large, they have been compressed using `gzip`.
-Uncompress them by going into a command line and run
+Uncompress them by entering a command line and run

 ```sh
 $ gzip -d <FILENAME>.xmi.gz